 A study of the ways in which various forms of sexual desire (overt or closeted) drive the plot of literary works.
 How is desire constructed?
 How have authors used, manipulated and resisted the marriage plot for aesthetic and political ends?
 Special attention to works by gay and lesbian authors.
 Readings, which include works of theory as well as imaginative texts, to include such authors as Austen, Diderot, Balzac, Zola, Wilde, Baldwin.
 (Social, Structural, and Institutional Hierarchies.)
-(Theme or Identity and Difference) (Same as Literature and Creative Writing 278.)
+(Theme or Identity and Difference) (Same as Literature 278.)
 N Rabinowitz.

 Students Leading the Change for Racial and Gender Justice: Identity, Agency, Transformative Leadership.

 This leadership project brings together students, faculty, and staff from Hamilton College and comparable institutions for two main purposes.
 One is to promote an intersectional understanding about raced and gendered campus climates that give rise to a range of damaging experiences, from the more subtle micro-aggression to hate crimes and sexual assaults and rape.
 The other purpose is to develop organizing strategies to create diverse, safe, and just campuses.
 This course includes a required field study at the Highlander Center in Tennessee, March 19-24.
 Prerequisite, Intro level course in either WMGST, AFRST, or SOC.
 (Same as Africana Studies 289.)
 Maximum enrollment, 12.
 Margo Okazawa-Rey.